adf0001/test.htm/README.md

 	* optional, at first time usage, select 'y' to "Install global environment";
 		or double click to run './node_modules/test.htm/dev-0-0-install-global.bat';

-4. optional, package './node_modules/test.htm/' can be removed now, as you like.
+	* optional, package 'test.htm' can be removed now, as you like; select 'y' to "Remove/uninstall package 'test.htm'"; or execute manually
 ```
 npm uninstall test.htm --no-save
 ```

-5. now update file 'test/test-data.js' in your project with your code, and open page 'test/test.htm' to test in browsers.
+4. now update file 'test/test-data.js' in your project with your code, and open page 'test/test.htm' to test in browsers.